-You’ve probably heard about carbon dioxide, the main greenhouse gas proliferated by human activity, according to the U.S. Environmental Protection Agency.
-It’s the reason many of us colloquially refer to our environmental impact as our “carbon footprint.”
+You’ve probably heard about carbon dioxide, the main greenhouse gas proliferated by human activity.
+It’s the reason many of us refer to our environmental impact as our “carbon footprint.”

 Carbon dioxide is actually one of several greenhouse gases in the atmosphere, Dr. Wilkinson says.
-Other biggies include methane and nitrous oxide.
-These gases—mostly produced by the burning of nonrenewable fossil fuels, as well as certain agricultural practices—get their greenhouse moniker because they trap solar heat that would normally reflect away from Earth’s surface.
-As a result, the Earth gets warmer.
+Other important ones include methane and nitrous oxide.
+These gases—mostly produced by the burning of nonrenewable fossil fuels, as well as certain agricultural practices—are given the term greenhouse because they trap solar heat that would normally reflect away from the earth’s surface.
+As a result, the earth gets warmer.

-The global food system—which includes everything from farming and grazing to packing and shipping—is a major factor, there.
-All told, it accounts for 21–37% of the world’s total greenhouse-gas (GHG) emissions, according to a 2019 report from the United Nations Intergovernmental Panel on Climate Change.
+The global food system—which includes everything from farming and grazing to packing and shipping—has a major impact on the environment.
+It accounts for 21–37% of the world’s total greenhouse-gas (GHG) emissions, according to a 2019 report from the United Nations Intergovernmental Panel on Climate Change.

 Different foods vary in the amounts of greenhouse gases they generate on their way to your plate.
 Food waste is a factor, too.
 Research published in the journal Science in 2018 ranked the four biggest determinants of carbon footprint in the food realm.
-Here’s a closer look, in descending order of impact.
+Here’s a closer look, in order of least to most impact.

-- What you eat: Meat and dairy, we’re looking at you.
-Among popular protein sources, ruminant animals such as cattle, lamb, and goats by far have the highest impact per gram of protein in terms of GHG emissions, according to a scorecard developed by the World Resources Institute.
+Among popular protein sources, ruminant animals such as cattle, lamb, and goat by far have the highest impact per gram of protein in terms of GHG emissions, according to a scorecard developed by the World Resources Institute.
 The reasons: These animals, in addition to emitting methane during digestion, require vast feed production, feed transport, and land conversion, all of which drive GHGs.
 As for other protein sources: Pork, poultry, and dairy are ranked at medium impact, while fish is in the low-impact category with beans and eggs.

-- How much processing is required: The more steps needed to prep a food product for sale, the higher the food’s carbon impact generally is, notes registered dietitian Caroline Passerrello, an instructor in the University of Pittsburgh School of Health and Rehabilitation Sciences.
-For example, a plastic clamshell filled with packets of apple slices generates a greater quantity of greenhouse gases than whole apples shipped to a supermarket the same way, she says.
+The more steps needed to prepare a food product for sale, the higher the food’s carbon impact generally is, notes registered dietitian Caroline Passerrello.
+For example, apple slices in sealed plastic generates a greater quantity of greenhouse gases than whole apples shipped to a supermarket the same way, she says.

 What is a low-carbon diet?

-A low-carbon diet is really about food awareness, says Dr. Cordero, also the coauthor of Cool Cuisine: Taking the Bite Out of Global Warming.
-Low-carbon diets generally emphasize nutrient-dense, plant-based foods—including legumes, whole grains, vegetables, fruits, and nuts—and minimize foods derived from animals, especially red and processed meat.
+A low-carbon diet is really about food awareness, says Dr. Cordero.
+Low-carbon diets generally emphasise nutrient-dense, plant-based foods—including legumes, whole grains, vegetables, fruits, and nuts—and minimise foods derived from animals, especially red and processed meat.
 Again, the goal is to make food choices that minimise GHG emissions, not to eliminate certain foods entirely

 These general practices align with the plant-based eating approach supported by many health experts, Dr. Cordero adds.
 The EAT-Lancet Commission, a coalition of 37 scientists from 16 countries, wrote in a 2019 report published in The Lancet that plant-based eating can be “good for both people and planet.”